Financial Aid Frequently Ask Questions

 When will I be awarded for the current academic year?

-What is meant by financial aid award letter?
+What is meant by a financial aid award offer?

-A financial aid award letter informs the student of the types and amounts of aid the student will receive for the academic year.
+A financial aid award offer informs the student of the types and amounts of aid the student will receive for the academic year.

-Financial aid is disbursed dependent upon enrollment status.
-On the portal, the awarded amount is based upon full time enrollment.
+Financial aid is disbursed depending on enrollment status.
+On the Portal, the awarded amount is based upon full time enrollment.
 The anticipated amount is calculated according to your actual enrollment status.
 The currently ineligible amount is the aid you are not eligible for based upon less than full time enrollment.

 Can I receive financial aid if am not a degree seeking student?

-No. Students must be enrolled in a degree seeking program to receive financial aid.
-Please review the list of Non-Eligible Programs.
+No. Students must be enrolled in a degree seeking program that requires 16 or more credit hours to obtain the degree.

 Can I use financial aid for courses not required in my program of study?